huntdatacenter/docs/docs/do-science/tools/technical/x2go.md

 From time to time your X2Go sessions may get stuck, such as when your software inside X2Go consumes all available memory.
 In such circumstances you may need to manually terminate the stuck X2Go processes using the command line in your lab machine.

-1. From your local machine, connect to your lab machine over SSH, either using command line (Mac/Linux) or MobaXterm (Windows).
+1. From your local computer, connect to your lab machine over SSH, either using command line (Mac/Linux) or MobaXterm (Windows).

 2. Once onboard your lab machine, list X2Go processes running under your user name.